Megamind

-Megamind is a 2010 American computer-animated superhero comedy film produced by DreamWorks Animation and Pacific Data Images and distributed by Paramount Pictures.
-Directed by Tom McGrath from a screenplay by Alan Schoolcraft and Brent Simons, the film stars the voices of Will Ferrell, Tina Fey, Jonah Hill, David Cross, and Brad Pitt.
-It tells the story of Megamind, a highly intelligent alien supervillain; after defeating his long-time nemesis Metro Man, Megamind creates a new hero to fight, but must act to save the city when his "creation" becomes an even worse villain than he was.
+Megamind is a 2010 American animated superhero comedy film produced by DreamWorks Animation.
+Directed by Tom McGrath, and written by Alan Schoolcraft and Brent Simons, the film features the voices of Will Ferrell, Tina Fey, Jonah Hill, David Cross, and Brad Pitt.
+It tells the story of Megamind, a highly intelligent alien supervillain.
+After defeating his long-time nemesis Metro Man, Megamind creates a new hero to fight, but must act to save the city when his creation becomes evil.

-Megamind premiered in Russia on October 28, 2010, and was released in the United States in Digital 3D, IMAX 3D and 2D on November 5, 2010, and was met with generally positive reviews from critics.
-With a budget of $130 million, the film grossed over $321 million worldwide, becoming one of DreamWorks Animation's lowest-grossing CG animated films of the 2010s.
+Megamind premiered in Russia on October 28, 2010, and was released in the United States on November 5 by Paramount Pictures.
+It received generally positive reviews from critics and grossed $322 million against a $130 million budget.
+In the years following its release, the film gained a cult following via a variety of Internet memes.

-It later spawned a franchise including three games, and a short film, titled Megamind: The Button of Doom, which released on February 25, 2011, with the film's DVD and Blu-ray.
-A follow-up series, Megaminds Guide to Defending Your City, was announced in 2022 for Peacock.
+The film later spawned a franchise, including three video games and a short film, Megamind: The Button of Doom, which was included in the film's home media releases.
+A sequel, Megamind vs. the Doom Syndicate, and a follow-up television series, Megamind Rules!, premiered on Peacock in 2024.